Updated on September 6, 2022

 The entire LASIK procedure should take less than 30 minutes.
 Each eye takes approximately 10 minutes to complete.
 So you’ll probably be in and out of the doctor’s office in under 2 hours.

-99 percent of patients achieve vision that is better than 20/40.
-According to the Refractive Surgery Council, there has never been a case of blindness from LASIK.3
+According to the Refractive Surgery Council, there has never been a case of blindness from LASIK.3 It’s also very effective, with 99% of people achieving visual acuity of 20/40 or better.4

-Over 90 percent of patients achieve 20/20 vision after surgery.
-These patients usually don’t need to wear contacts or glasses anymore.
+Over 90 percent of people achieve 20/20 vision after surgery.
+These people usually don’t need to wear glasses or contacts anymore.

 Even if you don’t get perfect vision, your reliance on glasses or contacts should be decreased dramatically by LASIK.